 Choosing the Right Air Conditioner

-Japan offers more model variations per square metre than many countries.
-A quick primer prevents overpaying or under-cooling.
+Japan offers more model variations per square metre than many other countries.
+Here is a quick primer to prevent either overpaying or under-cooling.

 Most apartments rely on wall-mounted split systems paired with an outdoor condenser.
-Portable or window units exist but often violate rental rules due to vibration and drainage.
-Multi-split setups (one condenser feeding several rooms) suit larger homes, while central air is still rare.
+Portable or window units exist, but they often violate rental rules due to vibration and drainage.
+Multi-split setups (one condenser feeding several rooms) suit larger homes, but central air is still rare.

-Instead of BTU, capacity is shown in tatami mats.
+Instead of BTU, temperature capacity is shown in tatami mats.
 A 6-tatami unit is roughly 2.2 kW; a 14-tatami living-room model exceeds 4 kW.
-Price rises steeply above 3.6 kW when a 200 V outlet becomes mandatory.
+Price rises steeply above 3.6 kW, at which point a 200 V outlet becomes mandatory.

 Big-box retailers bundle “standard installation” and extended warranties.
-Online marketplaces are cheaper for hardware but leave installation to you.
-Ask your landlord before booking drilling work—especially in reinforced concrete walls.
+Online marketplaces are cheaper for hardware, but the installation is left down to you.
+Make sure to ask your landlord before booking drilling work… especially in reinforced concrete walls.

 Installation & Maintenance

-Buying the right machine is only half the battle; proper set-up keeps it efficient for years.
+Buying the right machine is only half the battle; you’ll need proper set-up to keep your air conditioner efficient for years.

-Rinse dust filters every two weeks in peak season and let them dry fully before reinsertion.
-Schedule a professional coil clean every two years (¥10,000–¥15,000) to stop mould and odours.
+Rinse dust filters every two weeks in peak season and let them dry fully before you reinsert them.
+Schedule a professional coil cleaner every two years (¥10,000–¥15,000) to stop mould and odours.

 Why Japanese ACs Feel Different